State of Sociotype 2025

 Video interviews are rarely the primary tool in fields like neuropsychology and personality psychology for good reason.
 The goal is to identify stable patterns that manifest consistently over time, which is difficult in a brief, situational interaction.
 People can easily mask or adapt their behavior when aware of being observed.
 Interviews of this nature tend to capture a narrow range of traits—like social skills, verbal communication, and emotional expressions—while deeper traits, such as rationality, may go unobserved.
 Furthermore, the lack of standardization and replicability makes them prone to capturing state-like, situational behaviors rather than enduring personality characteristics.

 Another common myth is that psychometric frameworks which rely a lot on self-reports are just about how people perceive themselves or about how people perceive other people.
 In reality, the existence of personality is not dependent on the existence of qualia.
 And these systems describe patterns of behavior that exist regardless of whether people are accurately aware of them or not.
-And you can take different kind of objective measurements of a particular trait (assuming it has validity), and confirm that it's not just about 'I think I talk a lot' - the person actually do so (which would also correlated to Extraversion).
+And you can take different kind of objective measurements of a particular trait (assuming it has validity), and confirm that it's not just about 'I think I talk a lot' - the person actually do so (which would also correlate with Extraversion).
 And the above has a fair amount of evidence.

 Differences from Other Advanced Psychometrics